mgurov/mposter/README.md

 `--output` defaults to `-`, which means stdout.

-## --stop-on-initial-error 1
+## -stop-on-first-err

-A number of initial calls failed to abort the run.
-No effect whatsoever after receiving a HTTP 2xx response.
+Abort the run if the first call fails.

-## --stop-on-error 0
+## --stop-on-error-count 0

-If set to a number different from 0 would stop the run upon receiving a given number of consecutive call failures.
+If set to a number different from 0 would stop the run upon receiving the given number of consecutive failures.

+# Maybe in the not so distant future

+## build/version report

+## TODO Rate limiting

+`--minimal-duration=5s` would enforce a delay of at least 5 seconds between the start of the consequent calls.

-## --stop-on-http-code 4xx
+## TODO --stop-on-http-code 4xx

 Comma separated list of http codes to abort the run immediately upon receiving.
 Comma separated.
 4xx means all starting with 4.

-## circuit breaker
+## TODO circuit breaker maybe

-Not implemented, but thought of.
 Would look along the lines of `--break-circuit-open-on-count=10 --break-circuit-delay=1m`